-- Old plugins: Make sure that all installed plugins are being used and they are the best solution for what you need.
+- Old plugins: Make sure that all installed plugins are being used and are the best solution for your needs.

 - Draft & trashed pages: Draft pages that you will never use just make your backend messy without any reason.
 Plus, remember to clear content in your Trash.

 - Old users: Old user accounts might cause security issues.
 So, it is recommended to have only the necessary users.

 - Unnecessary code snippets: Any code snippet you have added might not be necessary now.
 Do not burden your website and remove it.